 Camping gear can be quite expensive, so begin collecting gear a few items at a time until your kit is complete.
 You can also rent some of the big-ticket items (tent, sleeping bags) to save money.
 Here is a comprehensive checklist of everything you’ll need to pack for your first camping trip:

 You’ll need to decide on what type of camping you’re doing first, and go from there.
 Are you going the traditional tent route, or do you want to take a swing at hammock camping? (pun intended).
 If you have an SUV or truck, there are also overlander-type tents that will give you a tent camping experience, on top of your vehicle.
 Tents can come in all different shapes and sizes, so think about how many people will be joining you in your shelter.
+Keep in mind, a four-person tent can fit four people, but you will probably be cramped.
+If you want more space and don't mind a heavier tent, consider sizing up.
 Tents are rated by seasons, with most tents rated to 2-3 seasons, which should be perfect for most of your camping endeavors.

 To make sure you stay warm and cozy, select sleeping bags with a temperature rating of at least 10 degrees below what the predicted lowest temperature will be.
 Down sleeping bags are generally warmer than synthetic bags but can be damaged if they become too wet.
 The water can ruin the down and the bags will lose their ability to insulate.
 Synthetic bags are a more affordable option and hold up better in wet environments, so consider when and where you’ll be camping the most before choosing your sleeping bag.